The Disadvantages of Being a Manager

 Rivals Ready to Pounce

 Of course, a good manager should delegate and allow employees to make many of their own decisions, yet the ultimate responsibility for any final decision, right or wrong, rests with the manager.
 On top of that, many managers have legal obligations to keep employees safe and ensure the workplace is free from harassment.
-If a manager fails in any of these responsibilities, he could be held legally liable.
+If a manager fails in any of these responsibilities, they could be held legally liable.

 Disadvantages of Management